 MISSION IMPOSSIBLE

 The solution: Try this first and practice to make sure you can do it!
+Make a loop in your string.
+Slide it under the string tied around your partner’s wrist and over his hand.

 AND THE SONGS (of course, you already got them!)